-- R{LRZDN} A transaction occurs when a producer of the transaction passes a value or other signal to a consumer of the transaction. - I{VYCCX} Transactions are part of the service provided by the producer for the consumer. - In many protocols and service interface definitions, a high-level transaction consists of a sequence of operations, for instance between a Requester and a Completer.
+A transaction occurs when a producer of the transaction passes a value or other signal to a consumer of the R{LRZDN} transaction.
+Transactions are part of the service provided by the producer for the consumer.
+IVYCCX In many protocols and service interface definitions, a high-level transaction consists of a sequence of operations, IRHGDL for instance between a Requester and a Completer.
 For the purposes of this manual, the most basic form of a unidirectional transfer between a producer and consumer is considered as a transaction.
 That is, each one of the sequence of operations is considered a separate transaction.
 For some operations, such as a request, the Requester is producer and the Completer is the consumer.
 For other operations, such as a response, the Completer is producer and the Requester is the consumer.

-R{SKZZG} An error is propagated by the producer of a transaction when the service interface is incorrect because of the error.
+An error is propagated by the producer of a transaction when the service interface is incorrect because of the R{skzzg} error.
 The error is propagated to the consumer.

-An error is propagated by deviations from correct service, including when any of the following occurs that would not have been permitted to occur had the fault not been activated:

-- R{XDHGD} A corrupt value is passed from producer to consumer. - A transaction or other operation occurs that should not have occurred. - A transaction or other operation that should have occurred does not occur. - A loss of uniprocessor semantics or any other loss of coherency in a multiprocessor coherent system is observed. - Changing the timing and/or order of transactions or other operations such that the timing and/or order of those transactions or operations is incorrect.
+An error is propagated by deviations from correct service, including when any of the following occurs that would not have been permitted to occur had the fault not been activated: • A corrupt value is passed from producer to consumer.
+R{XDHGD} • A transaction or other operation occurs that should not have occurred.
+R{ZCNXB} • A transaction or other operation that should have occurred does not occur.
+R{CFZKP} • A loss of uniprocessor semantics or any other loss of coherency in a multiprocessor coherent system is observed. • Changing the timing and/or order of transactions or other operations such that the timing and/or order of R{kcdxv} those transactions or operations is incorrect.
 In this case the service interface defines acceptable timings and/or orders for transactions and other operations.

-The service interface for a transaction might include means to signal that the transaction is propagating:

-- R{VVFYS} A detected error. - R{CSVRC} A deferred error. - R{BHWVX} An error is silently propagated by the producer of a transaction if the consumer of the transaction cannot detect the error and consumes an undetected error because of the transaction.
-This might be because of one of the following: - The error is present on the transaction, but was not detected by the producer.
+The service interface for a transaction might include means to signal that the transaction is propagating: • A detected error.
+R{VVFYS} • A deferred error.
+R{CSVRC} An error is silently propagated by the producer of a transaction if the consumer of the transaction cannot detect R{BHWVX} the error and consumes an undetected error because of the transaction.
+This might be because of one of the following: • The error is present on the transaction, but was not detected by the producer.
+The error is silently propagated by the producer. • The error is present on the transaction, but was not signaled to the consumer as an error.
+For example, a corrupt value was passed in the transaction with no indication that it was corrupt.
 The error is silently propagated by the producer.